Maintaining Your Lone Worker Safety and OSHA Regulations

 9. Looking for Canadian lone worker legislation?

-Since President Nixon signed the Occupational Safety and Health (OSH) Act on December 29, 1970, and created the federal Occupational Safety and Health Administration (OSHA) as a result, the agency has helped protect millions of US workers over more than 50 years of its operations.
+OSHA has helped protect millions of workers over the decades.
+Since President Richard Nixon signed the Occupational Safety and Health (OSH) Act on December 29, 1970, the resulting Occupational Safety and Health Agency has put in regulatory protections for countless of US workers over 55 years of its operations.

-OSHA is a federal agency with about 2,000 inspectors responsible for the health and safety of roughly 130 million workers at more than 8 million worksites across the US Why is there an OSHA?
+OSHA is a federal agency with about 2,000 inspectors responsible for the health and safety of roughly 130 million workers at more than 8 million worksites across the U.S. OSHA plays a crucial role in workplace safety across the U.S., particularly for high-risk industries such as home healthcare, manufacturing, and remote fieldwork.

 Looking to connect with OHSA?
 Call 800-321-6742 (OSHA)